MagagniniMarica/On-Disperse-Generalized-Linear-Models/README.md

-# Source Code of Experiments in "Multiple Disperse Generalized Linear Models"
+# Source Code of Experiments in "Multiple Dispersed Generalized Linear Models"

 This repository contains the source code used for the experiments in the paper:

-> **"Multiple Disperse Generalized Linear Models"**
+> **"Multiple Dispersed Generalized Linear Models"**
 > by *Emilio Carrizosa, Renato De Leone, and Marica Magagnini*

 ---

 The codes in this repository implement the (A-PDP-GLM) and (D-PDP-GLM) problems, as well as the heuristic algorithm proposed in the paper.
-It includes all datasets and the supporting functions required to reproduce the experiments described in *Multiple Disperse Generalized Linear Models*.
+It includes all datasets and the supporting functions required to reproduce the experiments described in *Multiple Dispersed Generalized Linear Models*.

 ---